 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Port St. Joe is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Port St. Joe is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Port St. Joe who work in sales jobs (15.84%), office and administrative support (12.77%), and personal care services (9.63%).
+Overall, Port St. Joe is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Port St. Joe who work in sales jobs (12.01%), personal care services (10.45%), and management occupations (9.86%).

-Port St. Joe is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Port St. Joe is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Port St. Joe are slightly less educated than the national average of 21.84% for the average city or town: 15.
-16% of adults in Port St. Joe have a bachelor's degree or advanced degree
+The percentage of adults in Port St. Joe with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.80% of adults in Port St. Joe have a bachelor's degree or advanced degree.

 Port St. Joe is an extremely ethnically-diverse city.
 The people who call Port St. Joe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port St. Joe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Port St. Joe include Irish, German, Italian, and Scots-Irish.
+Important ancestries of people in Port St. Joe include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Port St. Joe is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Italian and Spanish.